+Current S ustair 1abili [.] ty Po licy: ----------- -------- --------------------- ------- -------

-Current Climate Policy: New Climate Policy: For companies that are significant GHG emitters, through their operations or value chain 1 , generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Climate Advisory Services determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.
-For companies that are significant GHG emitters 1 , through their operations or value chain, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Climate Advisory Services determines that the company is not taking the minimum steps needed to be aligned with a Net Zero by 2050 trajectory.
+For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain1, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-bycase basis) in cases where Sustainability Advisory Services determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.

 For 2022, minimum steps to understand and mitigate those risks are considered to be the following.
-Both minimum criteria will be required to be in compliance: For 2023 , minimum steps needed to be considered to be aligned with a Net Zero by 2050 trajectory are (all minimum criteria will be required to be in alignment with policy): Detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including: Board governance measures; Corporate strategy; Risk management analyses; and Metrics and targets.
-Appropriate GHG emissions reduction targets For 2022, "appropriate GHG emissions reductions targets" will be any well-defined GHG reduction targets.
+Both minimum criteria will be required to be in compliance:

+- Detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including:

+- Board governance measures;

+- Corporate strategy;

+- Risk management analyses; and

+- Metrics and targets.

+- Appropriate GHG emissions reduction targets.

+For 2022, "appropriate GHG emissions reductions targets" will be any well-defined GHG reduction targets.
 Expectations about what constitutes "minimum steps to mitigate risks related to climate change" will increase over time.

+1 For 2022, companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.

+For companies that are significant greenhouse gas (GHG) emitters, through its operations or value chain1, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-bycase basis) in cases where Sustainability Advisory Services determines that the company is not taking the minimum steps needed to be aligned with a Net Zero by 2050 trajectory.

+For 2023, minimum steps needed to be considered to be aligned with a Net Zero by 2050 trajectory are (all minimum criteria will be required to be in alignment with the policy):

-The company has detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including: Board governance measures; Corporate strategy; Risk management analyses; and Metrics and targets.
-The company has declared a target of Net Zero by 2050 or sooner and the target includes scope 1, 2, and relevant scope 3 emissions.
-The company has set a medium-term target for reducing its GHG emissions.
-The company has a decarbonization strategy in place, with a defined set of quantitative and qualitative actions to reach the Net Zero Targets.
+- The company has detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climaterelated Financial Disclosures (TCFD), including:

+- Board governance measures;

+- Corporate strategy;

+- Risk management analyses; and

+- Metrics and targets.

+- The company has declared a Net Zero target by 2050 or sooner and the target includes scope 1, 2, and relevant scope 3 emissions.

+- The company has set a medium-term target for reducing its GHG emissions.

 Expectations about what constitutes "minimum steps needed to be aligned with a Net Zero by 2050 trajectory" will increase over time.

-Footnotes: 1 For 2022, companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list 1 For 2023, companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list
+1 For 2023, companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.

 Proxy voting is a key shareholder right and responsibility, and, in the context of climate change, is a tool that investors can use to help actively manage and mitigate exposure to climate-related risks in their portfolio companies.
-Based on client engagement (I.e., surveys, roundtables) after the 2021 Proxy Voting season, a high proportion of Climate Advisory Services' policy clients have indicated support for additional indicators and assessment for significantly GHG emitting companies.
-In addition, Climate Advisory

-Services' policy clients have expressed strong expectations for companies to set targets and disclose commitments aligned with a Net Zero by 2050 trajectory (Net Zero defined as consistent with a pathway to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels).
-As such, the Climate Policy is being updated to include specific minimum requirements on overall disclosure and Net Zero by 2050 commitments for significantly GHG emitting companies.
-This minimum standards approach will be applied in addition to the overall assessment of a company's climate-related performance and disclosures currently present in Climate Policy.
+Based on client engagement (i.e. surveys, roundtables) after the 2021 Proxy Voting season, a high proportion of Sustainability Advisory Services' policy clients have indicated support for additional indicators and assessment for significantly GHG emitting companies.
+In addition, Sustainability Advisory Services' policy clients have expressed strong expectations for companies to set targets and disclose commitments aligned with a Net Zero by 2050 trajectory (Net Zero defined as consistent with a pathway to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels).
+As such, Sustainability Policy guidelines are being updated to include specific minimum requirements on overall disclosure and Net Zero by 2050 commitments for significantly GHG emitting companies.

 This policy will take effect during the 2023 calendar year, based on implementation and data availability considerations.
-Once this policy is implemented, minimum expectations for significantly emitting companies will be:
+Once this policy is implemented, minimum expectations for significantly emitting will be: